Permanent Sample Plot

 - Permanent Sample Plots (PSPs) provide a unique long-term re-measurement dataset that is used to develop growth-and-yield models that support timber supply analysis and sustainable forest management decisions.

-- Due to increased interest in modelling forest recovery after disturbances, PSPs with any type or amount of natural damage (insects, disease, windthrow, fire, snow, or animal) will now be protected and re-measured.
+- Due to increased interest in modelling forest recovery after disturbances, PSPs with natural damage (insects, disease, windthrow, fire, snow, or animal) may be protected and re-measured.

 - The authoritative source for PSP location is the BC Data Catalogue Growth and Yield Samples - Active Status layer.